MicrosoftLearning/mslearn-ai-language/Instructions/Exercises/02-qna.md

     ```

 1. In the terminal pane, enter the command `bash ask-question.sh` to run the script and view the JSON response that is returned by the service, which should contain an appropriate answer to the question *What is a learning path?*.

+## Prepare to develop an app in Visual Studio Code

+You'll develop your text analytics app using Visual Studio Code.
+The code files for your app have been provided in a GitHub repo.

+> **Tip**: If you have already cloned the **mslearn-ai-language** repo, open it in Visual Studio code.
+Otherwise, follow these steps to clone it to your development environment.

+1. Start Visual Studio Code.
+2. Open the palette (SHIFT+CTRL+P) and run a **Git: Clone** command to clone the `https://github.com/MicrosoftLearning/mslearn-ai-language` repository to a local folder (it doesn't matter which folder).
+3. When the repository has been cloned, open the folder in Visual Studio Code.
+4. Wait while additional files are installed to support the C# code projects in the repo.

+    > **Note**: If you are prompted to add required assets to build and debug, select **Not Now**.

+## Configure your application

+Applications for both C# and Python have been provided, as well as a sample text file you'll use to test the summarization.
+Both apps feature the same functionality.
+First, you'll complete some key parts of the application to enable it to use your Azure AI Language resource.

+1. In Visual Studio Code, in the **Explorer** pane, browse to the **Labfiles/01-analyze-text** folder and expand the **CSharp** or **Python** folder depending on your language preference and the **text-analytics** folder it contains.
+Each folder contains the language-specific files for an app into which you're you're going to integrate Azure AI Language text analytics functionality.
+2. Right-click the **text-analytics** folder containing your code files and open an integrated terminal.
+Then install the Azure AI Language Text Analytics SDK package by running the appropriate command for your language preference:

+    **C#**:

+    ```
+    dotnet add package Azure.AI.Language.QuestionAnswering
+    ```

+    **Python**:

+    ```
+    pip install azure-ai-language-questionanswering
+    ```

+3. In the **Explorer** pane, in the **text-analytics** folder, open the configuration file for your preferred language

+    - **C#**: appsettings.json
+    - **Python**: .env

+4. Update the configuration values to include the  **endpoint** and a **key** from the Azure Language resource you created (available on the **Keys and Endpoint** page for your Azure AI Language resource in the Azure portal)
+5. Save the configuration file.

 ## More information